alperenkars/book-shelf-website/README.md

 ---

 ### 2. Install Dependencies
-1. Navigate to the project directory in your terminal.
+1. Navigate to the project directories one by one /backend, /database, /frontend in your terminal.
 2. Run the following command to install the required Node.js modules:

     ```bash